w3f/polkadot-wiki/docs/polkadot-node-guides-how-to-validate.md

 For this tutorial, we use Ubuntu 18.04 and will be running on the PoC-4 Alexander testnet.
 No matter what operating system you are using, setup should not be too different.
 There are a lot of [VPS](#vps-list) choices out there, feel free to pick the one you like.

-!!! attention
 _Please make sure that you do **NOT** use this setup and configuration on mainnet.
 This guide simply walks you through step-by-step how to set up and run a validator node.
 If you would like to run a validator seriously when mainnet is live, you have to be REALLY careful on some areas like key management, DDoS protection, and high availability._

 ## Install Rust